tduyng/rthings/README.md

 - 👶 [Educative](https://www.educative.io/) has several resources to learn Rust hands-on of which one ties to the [Beginning Rust from Novice to Professional](https://amzn.to/3DS1pBi) book.

 ## YouTube Videos 📹

 - 👶 [Rust Tutorial](https://www.youtube.com/playlist?list=PLLqEtX6ql2EyPAZ1M2_C0GgVd4A-_L4_5), by Doug Milford was one of my favorite resources.
 Doug does a great job of explaining a lot of the sticky concepts in Rust.
 The videos also go over different code examples and scenarios to explain.

 - 👶 [CS Honors @ Illinois](https://www.youtube.com/channel/UCRA18QWPzB7FYVyg0WFKC6g/featured) was another favorite go-to channel to clarify concepts.
 The series of videos is based on the CS196 (now CS124) freshman course at the University of Illinois at Urbana Champaign which is run by students.
-The course videos are not entirely about Rust, however, for the ones that do cover Rust concepts, I found them to be extremely helpful.
+The course videos are not entirely about Rust, however, for the ones that do cover Rust concepts.

 - 👶 [Lets Get Rusty](https://www.youtube.com/c/LetsGetRusty/featured) is a useful channel that provides weekly videos about Rust.
 It has a nice playlist that goes over "the book" chapters one by one.
-Though I did find the videos to be fast-paced at times and struggled a bit with some of the explanations.

 - 👶 [Rust Crash Course](https://www.youtube.com/watch?v=zF34dRivLOw), by Brad Traversy is a great quick tour that introduces various concepts to the absolute beginner.